jkauffman1/blind_pin_server/README.md

 To persist the server private key mount a file at `/server_private_key.key`.

 `docker run -v $PWD/server_private_key.key:/server_private_key.key -v $PWD/pinsdir:/pins -p 8096:8096 dockerized_pinserver`

+If you run the container without mounting any files/volumes it will create ephemeral server keys and pins, which is useful in development environments.

+`docker run -p 8096:8096 pinserver`

+You can verify the server is working on port 8096 like this:

+`curl -X POST localhost:8096/start_handshake`

+## Devlopment/debugging

+It can be useful to bind mount your local filesystem

+`docker run -v ${PWD}:/pinserver/ -p 8096:8096 pinserver`